 Columns and rows: these two criteria are used to determine how the data is displayed.

 For our example, we will be building a pivot grid displaying the balance amounts of invoices by customer per month, as well as the grand totals of those balances, per customer and per month.
 To give you a better idea of what this might look like, here’s a visual from Errol’s example video:

-- To begin, create a basic report with a report header using the master table Invoice (please see our documentation on Creating a new report to learn how to do that if you haven’t already).
+To begin, create a basic report with a report header using the base table Invoice (please see our documentation on Creating a new report to learn how to do that if you haven’t already).